mimming/mimmings-.files/README.md

 mimmings-.files
 ===============

-All of those pesky . files that makes live on *nix so much easier
+All of those pesky . files that makes life on *nix so much easier

 ## License